Finnoy Travel - Travel Stories and Reviews

 You can visit the Viking Line website and buy tickets there.
 By joining Club Viking, you can get a few euros discount.

 Another option is to compare ferry prices on Ferryscanner.
-You can see the prices of many ferry companies with a single search and place a booking there.
+You can view the prices of many ferry companies with a single search and book a ticket directly.
 This is perhaps the fastest way to get a good overview of the prices.

 Rear of the outer deck on Viking XPRS

-On the way to Tallinn, there are no islands but by being outside, you can spot many other ferries.
+On the way to Tallinn, there are not many islands, but you can spot many other ferries by being outside.

 Prices